Does thyroid disease cause depression?

 T3 is the active and most powerful thyroid hormone and it can be given as a prescription medication that can be used either by itself or in conjunction with other thyroid medications like levothyroxine.

 Other studies have shown that up to 12% of the population contains a genetic change to a specific enzyme (DIO2 polymorphism) which can limit the amount of T3 that the brain receives, which would make less effective T4 only thyroid medication (4).

 But what if you’ve tried it and it hasn’t worked or what if your physician isn’t willing to prescribe this medication?

 There are MANY other reasons that you may be suffering from depression if you have thyroid disease that may not be related to your thyroid.

-Conditions such as Vitamin B12 deficiency, iron deficiency, Folate deficiency, stress in your work life, reduced sleep or insomnia, alcohol consumption and so on can all contribute to depressive symptoms.
+Conditions such as vitamin B12 deficiency, iron deficiency, folate deficiency, the stress in your work life, reduced sleep or insomnia, alcohol consumption, and so on can all contribute to depressive symptoms.

 For this reason, make sure that you ALSO assess these factors in addition to your existing medication.

 In many cases simply altering the medication you are taking (by either adding T3 to your existing T4 dose or by switching to NDT) will likely result in a reduction in depressive symptoms (but it may not eliminate them).